narolaharsh/nonGR-pycbc/README.md

+The master branch already had the nonGR params dchi* in the waveform.py and parameter.py.
+They are also input parameters in the get_td_waveform and get_fd_waveform.

 ![GW150914](https://raw.githubusercontent.com/gwastro/pycbc-logo/master/pycbc_logo_name.png)

 Welcome to PyCBC, a python toolkit for gravitational-wave astronomy and data analysis with the goal of detecting and studying gravitational waves from compact binary coalescences (CBCs) and other sources.